augustocolombelli/books-solr-ms/Readme.md

 > mv managed-schema schema.xml

 ### Adding data import configuration
-The classes responsible to read the files are configured in the `solrconfig.xml` file.
+The classes responsible for reading the files are configured in the `solrconfig.xml` file.
 ```
   <lib dir="${solr.install.dir:../../../..}/contrib/dataimporthandler/lib" regex=".*\.jar" />
   <lib dir="${solr.install.dir:../../../..}/dist/" regex="solr-dataimporthandler-\d.*\.jar" />
 ```

 ### Creating a new field type
-The analyser and fields needs to be included in the `managed-schema`.
+The analyser and fields need to be added to the `managed-schema`.
-- Tokenizer: Add field type with a tokenizer responsible for split the data in words (e.g. split by ',', '-' and others).
-Add this tokenizer to avoid split by characters that is not number or a letter.
-It's necessary to preserve urls and ips, because of this it's necessary to add this tokenizer.
-More details in https://solr.apache.org/guide/7_1/tokenizers.html
+- Tokenizer: Adds the field type with a tokenizer responsible for dividing the data into words (for example, dividing by ',', '-' and others).
+Add this tokenizer to prevent splitting by characters other than numbers or letters.
+It is necessary to preserve urls and ips, so it is necessary to add this tokenizer.
+More details at https://solr.apache.org/guide/7_1/tokenizers.html
 - About the filters
-  - StopFilterFactory: Discard words that is not interesting for search (e.g conjunctions, articles).
-User only substantive and verbs.
-It's necessary to define which words will be discarded using the key 'words'.
-Use the file that is available in lang directory.
-Copy and paste in the config.
+  - StopFilterFactory: Discards words that are not interesting for search (for example, conjunctions, articles).
+User only nouns and verbs.
+It is necessary to define which words will be discarded using the 'words' key.
+Use the file that is available in the lang directory.
+Copy and paste in config.
-  - LowerCaseFilterFactory: Change all words to lowercase; Convert uppercase to lowercase;
+  - LowerCaseFilterFactory: Changes all words to lowercase; Convert uppercase to lowercase;
-  - ASCIIFoldingFilterFactory: Normalize all letters like 'ç' 'á'.
+  - ASCIIFoldingFilterFactory: Normalizes all letters like 'ç' 'á'.
 All special characters.
   - KeywordRepeatFilterFactory: Used to duplicate all words
-  - BrazilianStemFilterFactory: Split by prefix (Learn, Learning, Learned)
-  - RemoveDuplicatesTokenFilterFactory: If word dos not have a prefix, will remove the word to not have the same word.
+  - RemoveDuplicatesTokenFilterFactory: If the word has no prefix, it will remove the word to not have the same word.

 ```
   <fieldType name="book-text-field" class="solr.TextField">